jaspector

 Any new structure, addition, alteration, demolition, or repair that affects the structural or regulated systems of a building on unincorporated property requires a county permit. citeturn0search4

-Typical processing time is Not published; applicants should contact the division for current turnaround expectations. citeturn2search4.
+Building permit processing times in unincorporated Boone County, MO typically run Not published; applicants should contact the division for current turnaround expectations. citeturn2search4.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Boone County, MO.
 The following work is generally exempt: Public information is thin; the Building Inspections page does not publish a discrete exempt-work list, so applicants should confirm any proposed exemption directly with the division. citeturn0search4.
+When in doubt, confirm with the local building department before starting work.